For Waitlisted Students

 Waitlist Response Form

-The Office of Admissions will activate a Waitlist Response Form in late March.
-Students may use this form to indicate their interest in being considered for admission from the waitlist.
+The Office of Admissions asks that waitlisted applicants fill out the official Waitlist Response Form to indicate their continued interest in being considered for admission.

 Letter of Continued Interest